vpsfreecz/vpsadmin/nodectl/man/man8/nodectl.8.md

       List exported consoles.
 Consoles are exported when accessed from vpsAdmin web interface.

-    `-m`, `--mounts`
-      List delayed mounts that nodectld attempts to mount.

     `-t`, `--subtasks`
       List subprocesses that block further execution of specific transaction chains.